segmentio/segment-docs/src/privacy/consent-management.md

 > info "Consent Management is currently in private beta"
 > This means that the Consent Management features are in active development, and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

-Segment works with your third-party consent management platform to capture the categories consented to by an end user and route events to the streaming destinations in the categories consented to by a user.
+Segment works with your third-party consent management platform (CMP) to capture the categories consented to by an end user and route events to the streaming destinations in the categories consented to by a user.

 ![Diagram outlining information flowing from an end user to Segment destinations](/docs/privacy/images/consent-overview.png)

 When an end user visits your site, they set **consent preferences**, or make decisions about the types of data they want you to collect, use, and share.
 These consent preferences are typically presented as a set list of categories that describe how your company intends to use that data.
 Common categories include personalization, advertising, and site performance.

 Segment captures and then enforces an end user's consent preferences.
-To collect your users' preferences, you must use a third-party consent management platform (CMP), like OneTrust.
+To collect your users' preferences, you must use a third-party CMP like OneTrust.

 After a user sets their consent preferences, Segment updates the [consent object](#consent-object) with that information.
 The events are then sent downstream to any streaming destinations in categories that a user consented to share data with.